MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/update-dpm-protection-agent.md

 # Update the DPM protection agent

 If you want to upgrade a protection agent that is installed on a computer that isn't connected to the network, you can't perform a connected agent upgrade from within DPM Administrator Console.
-You must perform the upgrade in a non-active domain environment.
+You must perform the upgrade in a nonactive domain environment.
 The DPM server shows that the protection agent update is pending until the client computer is connected to the network.

-This article describes how to update protection agents for both connected and non-connected client computers.
+This article describes how to update protection agents for both connected and nonconnected client computers.

 ## Update a protection agent for a connected client computer